Counters with Sino-Japanese Numbers I

 Give me 500 yen.

 Inserting the particle を is not grammatically incorrect, but its presence would cause the 500 yen to be viewed more as a material object.
-To demonstrate this sort of nuance further, consider the following.
+Other currency words like ドル (dollars) also function as counters.
+Not all counters can be used as standalone nouns like they can, but such counters will especially exhibit this dual adverb-noun functionality.

 2. 500ドル相当の円をください。

-Please give me yen equivalent to 500 dollars.
+Please give me 500 dollars’ worth of yen.

 I scraped up five-yen coins.